EdwardSoutherington/Portfolio/index.md

 title: Home
 ---

-#Edward Southerington
+Edward Southerington

-## Portfolio and CV
+Analysis Portfolio

-the text on the home page
+MSc in Economics Graduate from Nova School of Business and Economics Bacehlor of Laws / Bachelor of Business Under-graguate from La Trobe University

 <div class="toc" markdown="1">
 ## Contents: